 While the report found that “no one person is the cause of these challenges,” Women Deliver’s President/CEO Katja Iversen has decided to make space for new leadership by stepping down, effective 30 October 2020.
 In her seven-year tenure, she has positioned Women Deliver as a strong advocate, eminent convener, and effective communicator.
 She has focused on working within and outside the halls of power, with nontraditional sectors and partners, and creating spaces for meaningful and inclusive dialogue.
 The Board thanks Katja deeply for her tireless work and commitment to Women Deliver’s mission.
-Read the full statement here.
+Link to press release.

 In the months to follow, the Board will embark on an inclusive search for a new leader, ideally a person who in addition to being a recognized advocate for girls and women’s health and rights, has led an anti-racist organization, is experienced in carrying out the kind of important transformation work that has begun, and has experience living or working in low or middle-income countries.
 Kathleen Sherwin will continue to fill the role of Interim-CEO until a new President/CEO is identified.

 While that search gets underway, the Board supports the current management team and employees of Women Deliver working to move the organization into its next chapter.

 Women Deliver has had conversations with all individuals who were named in the testimonies.
 They will remain at Women Deliver and participate in the transformation and reconciliation processes.
 Dismantling systemic racism and bias, conscious or unconscious, and creating a positive workplace culture requires investment from all directly associated with the organization.
 The systems, structures, and training which the Board and Women Deliver are putting in place will help prevent harm and will hold people accountable in the future.

 - Create a staff representative position to represent the voices of all staff at Board meetings.